Charts allow you to display data series visually on your app pages in a wide range of charts.

 Note that only features up to version 1.47.4 of plotly.js can be used when configuring charts.

 Dynamic Series Chart

 From version 1.4 of the basic charts you can create charts with a variable number of data series.
 For instructions on how to do this, see How to Create a Dynamic Series Chart.

 3 Any Chart

-With Any Chart you can build all the chart types that are possible with Plotly.js up to the version supported by the widget (see the widget description in the App Store for more details).
+With Any Chart you can build all the chart types that are possible with Plotly.js up to the version supported by the widget (see the widget description in the Marketplace for more details).
 If you want to build a chart which is not available in the Basic charts, Any Chart is your friend.

 The plotly charts require a configuration based on JSON, therefore Any Chart has JSON as input parameters.
 You can create this JSON dynamically in your microflow via a JSON Structure document and use this in the Any Chart configuration.
 It is also possible to define static JSON configuration which is combined with the dynamic JSON.

 This module also contains several building blocks for inspiration and as starting point.
 If you want to create a new chart, we suggest you check out the plotly.js website.